klayu/hb_beacon/content/en/blog/myers-briggs-type-and-career-choice.md

 **It’s a Personal Decision**

+{{<

+leftbanner src="/images/cc1.gif"

-When you consider your own type, such as ISFP, the key is not to choose a career that theoretically belongs on a list, but rather to consider the various facets of your type and how they relate to the job possibilities.
+text1="When you consider your own type, such as ISFP, the key is not to choose a career that theoretically belongs on a list, but rather to consider the various facets of your type and how they relate to the job possibilities."

+text2=""

+>}}

  A bus driver who travels a short downtown route every day is different from a bus driver transporting senior citizens through the city and acting as their tour guide.

 The goal is to find a career that fits your preferences rather than force yourself into a job that theoretically suits your type.
 The better the personal fit, the less job stress and the more satisfaction you’ll experience in the long run.
 If you have an opportunity to practice law you might find that the job in question involves representing low-income clients, about whom you feel personal concern. if you’re an INFP you may be tempted to rule out the possibility because the career is not on the master list.
 Yet the job may be a perfect fit for your type, with its tendency toward compassion and flexibility.

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>